gaehlerm/SoftwareEngineering/README.md

 How you break up a file is an even harder question.
 Sometimes you can easily group the code into clusters, while other times it is challenging to discern what belongs together.
 If you have divided a class into two classes, you can definitely separate some of the code into a new file.

-The most important step towards reducing dependencies is to focus on your code.
+The most important step toward reducing dependencies is to focus on your code.
 Ensure that similar code fragments are placed in the same location.
 Having database access spread throughout the code is typically a significant red flag.
 The logic of your code should be concentrated in a few key areas.
 Make all the database requests at once, whenever possible, and store the results in an instance of a data class.
 Afterward, you can pass around this class instance, and there is no need to think about the database anymore.
 And just like that, you have eliminated many dependencies while simultaneously enhancing your code.

 The most challenging aspect is reducing dependencies by enhancing the overall structure of the code.
 Good code has simple logic, which in turn has few dependencies.
 This, however, is quite tricky to achieve, and even if I could, explaining it here would be barely possible.